Trains in Germany

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-When departing from London, you have various train station options to start your journey from including London Victoria, London Euston and London Kings Cross.
-When arriving in Paris, you can end your trip in train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.
+When taking the train from London to Paris, you can choose to depart from train stations like London Victoria, London Euston and London Kings Cross.
+Your route can end in train stations such as Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.